rodkin-yevhenii/training-features/README.md

 ```
 composer install
 ```
-In this case you will instal phpcs and phpcbf tools with WordPress code-standards.
+In this case you install phpcs and phpcbf tools with WordPress code-standards.

 3. Install node modules.
 Run these commands in the plugin root folder: